 Because the diagnosis of epilepsy can be complex and evolving, communication between schools and family is important to inform diagnosis and treatment as well as to ensure that your child’s needs are identified and met.

-Inclusive schools: Your rights and responsibilities in education eBook
+Inclusive schools: Your rights and responsibilities in education

 Disclosing your epilepsy – to get the job done

-This is a student resource and is included here for parents/guardians so that you can support your child as he/she embarks on a work placement.
+Disclosing your epilepsy – to get the job done (PDF 827KB) is a student resource and is included here for parents/guardians so that you can support your child as he/she embarks on a work placement.
 This practical resource will guide your child through the considerations and implications involved in disclosing their epilepsy within a ‘need-when-how’ framework.

 Epilepsy Management Plan (EMP)